severalnines/docs/user-guide/mysql/manage.rst

 Verify Password    Re-enter the same password for *Username*.
 All Privileges     Allow all privileges, similar to 'ALL PRIVILEGES' option.
 Database           Specify the database or table name.
 It can be either in '*.*', 'db_name', 'db_name.*' or 'db_name.tbl_name' format.
+Require SSL        Tick the checkbox if the user must be authenticate using SSL.
+The checkbox is disabled if you have not configured SSL encryption for MySQL server.
 ================== ============

 Upload Dumpfiles